 - Ability to utilize Neuro Linguistic Programming, EFT (Emotional Freedom Techniques), imagery applications, or other relaxation techniques

-Frequency of Sessions: This varies for each client, however most choosing to work with the Program to utilize 3-4 sessions each month.
-This is truly individualistic though.
+Frequency of Sessions: This varies for each client, however most choosing to work with the Program utilize 3-4 sessions each month.
+This is truly individualistic based on client needs.

 Types of Brain Injury